pharmavillage/documentation/content/commands/bitcount/index.md

 In the above example of counting days, even after 10 years the application is online we still have just `365*10` bits of data per user, that is just 456 bytes per user.
-With this amount of data `BITCOUNT` is still as fast as any other O(1) Redis command like [`GET`]({{< relref "/commands/get" >}}) or [`INCR`]({{< relref "/commands/incr" >}}).
+With this amount of data `BITCOUNT` is still as fast as any other O(1) Pharmavillage command like [`GET`]({{< relref "/commands/get" >}}) or [`INCR`]({{< relref "/commands/incr" >}}).

 When the bitmap is big, there are two alternatives:

-* Taking a separated key that is incremented every time the bitmap is modified.
+- Taking a separated key that is incremented every time the bitmap is modified.
-  This can be very efficient and atomic using a small Redis Lua script.
+  This can be very efficient and atomic using a small Pharmavillage Lua script.
-* Running the bitmap incrementally using the `BITCOUNT` _start_ and _end_ optional parameters, accumulating the results client-side, and optionally caching the result into a key.
+- Running the bitmap incrementally using the `BITCOUNT` _start_ and _end_ optional parameters, accumulating the results client-side, and optionally caching the result into a key.